• Skip to primary navigation

 • Mix the day-old rice and chili oil together in a mixing bowl; set aside.

-• Add oil to a heated wok and saute bell peppers, sweetcorn kernels, and mushrooms for 2 minutes on high heat.
+• Add oil to a heated wok and saute bell peppers, sweetcorn kernels, and mushrooms for 2 minutes on medium high heat.

 • Toss the rice mixture and continue tossing and mixing for another 6 minutes.